yossisp/spektor.dev/content/blog/how-to-stream-postgres-mysql-changes-to-elasticsearch-via-kafka/index.md

 This is the second post from [change data capture](https://en.wikipedia.org/wiki/Change_data_capture) series.
 You can read more about the motivation and introduction into Debezium in the [previous post](https://www.spektor.dev/how-to-stream-mongodb-changes-to-kafka/).

 In this post I will show how to set up Debezium with Postgres and MySQL databases.
 As in the [previous post](https://www.spektor.dev/how-to-stream-mongodb-changes-to-kafka/) the prerequisites are Debezium and Kafka images.
-Postgres and MySQL official images will be used:
+Postgres and MySQL official images will be used in the `docker-compose.yml` below:

 ```yml
 version: "3"